swandono/.dotfiles/opencode/command/db-init.md

 IMPORTANT: This step creates a project-specific MCP configuration so the database connection works for this folder.

+Convention:
+- `opencode.json` is the only file this command should create/update at the project root (besides `.gitignore` in Step 5).
+- Any additional generated artifacts (for example `dbhub.toml`) should go under `.opencode/` (recommended: `.opencode/config/dbhub.toml`).

 Check if `opencode.json` exists in the current project directory:

 **If opencode.json does NOT exist**, create it using DBHub (handles Postgres, MySQL, SQLite, SQL Server, MariaDB) with either a single DSN or a TOML config: